Kerry Knuppe

 Kerry Knuppe is a Native American (Oglala Lakota) actress, playwright, and screenwriter from the Pine Ridge Indian Reservation in South Dakota.
 In film, Knuppe is known for her roles in The Old Way, The Blind, R.I.P.D.
-2: Rise of the Damned, On Sacred Ground, All Those Small Things, and Skills Like This.
+2: Rise of the Damned, On Sacred Ground, All Those Small Things, and Skills like This.
 In television, Knuppe is known for her roles in The Pitt, Criminal Minds: Evolution, Pachinko, Ratched, Hollywood, and Harley Quinn.

 Career

 Theatre

-Knuppe has written "Morning View Drive", "Family Plot", "The Decision", and "Ellie" as a playwright.
-Knuppe's performances include portraying 'The Woman' in Arthur Miller's Death of A Salesman with Rob Morrow at The Ruskin Group Theatre and portraying 'Laura Wingfield' in Tennessee Williams' The Glass Menagerie at the Greenway Court Theatre.
+Knuppe has written Morning View Drive, Family Plot, The Decision, and Ellie as a playwright.
+Knuppe's performances include portraying 'The Woman' in Arthur Miller's Death of a Salesman with Rob Morrow at The Ruskin Group Theatre and portraying 'Laura Wingfield' in Tennessee Williams' The Glass Menagerie at the Greenway Court Theatre.
 Knuppe is an Actors Studio lifetime member and continues to study at the Actors Studio West in Los Angeles.
 Knuppe was also selected for the Playwrights Lab at the Actors Studio West where she continues to develop her plays.

 Film

-Knuppe portrays 'Ruth Briggs' in western The Old Way with Nicolas Cage and Ryan Kiera Armstrong.
+Knuppe portrayed Ruth Briggs in the 2023 western The Old Way with Nicolas Cage and Ryan Kiera Armstrong.
 Knuppe portrays 'Hano' in R.I.P.D.
 2: Rise of the Damned with Jeffrey Donovan.
 Knuppe won the Outstanding Performance by an Actress in a Leading Role award at the 2022 Red Nation Film Festival for her performance in On Sacred Ground.

 Television

-Knuppe portrays 'Doris Mayfair' in Ryan Murphy's Ratched and 'Sally' in Ryan Murphy's Hollywood.
+Knuppe portrays Doris Mayfair in Ryan Murphy's Ratched and Sally in Murphy's Hollywood.
 Knuppe also portrays 'Hillary Edwards' in The Pitt, 'Mrs. Holmes' in Pachinko, 'Ramona Havener' in Criminal Minds: Evolution, and voices 'Terra' in the animated series Harley Quinn.